NewsLocal NewsHamilton CountyNorth College Hill

 "Our students were playing their hearts out, they were winning the game, but now who's gonna think about football?"
 Blalock said.
 "So now you have kids who are traumatized, and this is ongoing trauma.
 If I were a parent, to be perfectly honest, I don't know if I would allow my child to come to another game."

-The superintendent confirmed Friday's game is the last game that will be played on that field this year: "I will not put somebody else's life in jeopardy and I would hate to have another school feel like they're doing something wrong by trying to keep their kids safe."
+On Friday, Blalock said that game would be the last on the field: "I will not put somebody else's life in jeopardy and I would hate to have another school feel like they're doing something wrong by trying to keep their kids safe."